 University of Maryland Travel Card cardholders are responsible for all charges made to their Travel Card and for updating and maintaining required records each month.
 Cardholders are responsible for securing the Travel Card and the Travel Card account number.
 Travel Card cardholders, approving authorities, and account updaters must comply with the terms of the University of Maryland Diners Club Travel Card Member Agreement.

 Approvers must verify and approve the appropriateness of charges for the Travel Card accounts they have responsibility for reviewing.
 An approver may not approve his/her own transactions nor the transactions of his/her supervisor.

 If a Travel Card Cardholder discovers that a Travel Card or Travel Card account number has been compromised, lost, or stolen, or if a Cardholder notices any unauthorized transactions, the Cardholder must notify both Diners Club and Travel Services immediately.
-Failure of the Cardholder to immediately notify Travel Services as well as Diners Club could result in the Cardholder being individually liable for unauthorized charges (see the University of Maryland Travel Card Application & Agreement and Travel Card Approving Authority Record).
+Failure of the Cardholder to immediately notify Travel Services as well as Diners Club could result in the Cardholder being individually liable for unauthorized charges.
 The Cardholder must notify Diners Club via the phone number provided on the back of the Travel Card.
 In addition, the Cardholder must also notify Travel Services by sending an email to email@example.com or calling 301.405.0607.

 Monthly Travel Card Cardholder Responsibilities